-John grew up in New York state and attended the University of Rochester, graduating with dual degrees in molecular genetics and psychology.
-Following a national service year with AmeriCorps VISTA, he enrolled at the University of Rochester School of Medicine and Dentistry.
-Following his third year of training, he completed a predoctoral research NIH-funded fellowship in the Department of Otolaryngology – Head & Neck Surgery at Rochester.
-During this time, John also earned his master’s degree in medical neurobiology and anatomy.
+Dr. Wilson grew up in New York and graduated from the University of Rochester with dual degrees in molecular genetics and psychology.
+After completing a national service year with AmeriCorps VISTA, he enrolled in the University of Rochester School of Medicine and Dentistry.
+During his medical training, he pursued a predoctoral research fellowship, funded by the NIH, in the Department of Otolaryngology – Head & Neck Surgery.
+Simultaneously, he earned a master’s degree in medical neurobiology and anatomy.

-John is currently an otolaryngology – head and neck surgery resident at the University of Rochester Medical Center.
-He remains active in clinical research and medical student education.
-John aspires to pursue a career in academic medicine.
-In his free time, John enjoys playing piano, hiking, and spending time with his wife, son, friends, and family.
+Currently a resident in otolaryngology – head and neck surgery at the University of Rochester Medical Center, Dr. Wilson remains actively involved in clinical research and medical student education.
+He aspires to pursue a career in academic medicine.
+In his free time, he enjoys playing piano, hiking, and spending quality time with his wife, son, friends, and family.

 Undergraduate: University of Rochester